themesberg/flowbite-svelte/src/routes/docs/typography/list.md

 ### List

-- Use the `class` prop to overwrite the default class.
+- Use the `class` prop to overwrite the list class.

 <TableProp>
   <TableDefaultRow items={items1} rowState='hover' />